 Dog in tow?
 No problem!
 Take a look at our dog friendly break: Dogs Stay for Free for some rather special extra goodies.

 Warm the soul...and the toes

 When the sun is less friendly, get cosy by the fire with a mug of hot chocolate and a board game, or a robust red with a good book.
-Alternatively head over to the spa where the heated indoor pool overlooking the walled garden, along with the steam room and sauna, will make you feel warm and lovely.
-Add in an Elemis facial or massage and suddenly the world seems a nicer place.
+Alternatively head over to the spa where the heated indoor pool overlooking the walled garden, will make you feel warm and lovely.
+Add in an Elemis spa treatment and suddenly the world seems a nicer place.

 Colder mornings offer a leisurely lie-in (those with children check out our Children’s Breakfast Club days) and a slow relaxing breakfast with the paper.